groff_font

 The font is

-Other commands are ignored by
+Other directives in this section are ignored by

 The second section contains one or two subsections.